Hero Digital Joins Forces with Avionos, a Leader in Salesforce and Adobe B2B Commerce

-With the strategic addition of Avionos, Hero Digital moves its headquarters to Chicago
+The combined company will operate as Hero Digital and move its headquarters to Chicago

 CHICAGO, Aug.
-14, 2023 /PRNewswire/ -- Hero Digital, a leading customer experience transformation company, is joining forces with Avionos, a digital technology consultancy focused on delivering B2B Commerce, B2B Marketing Services, Managed Services, and Salesforce/CRM solutions for fast-growth and enterprise brands.
+14, 2023 /PRNewswire/ -- Hero Digital, a leading customer experience transformation company, announced today that it has joined forces with Avionos, a digital technology consultancy focused on delivering B2B Commerce and Marketing Services, Managed Services, and demand generation solutions for fast-growth and enterprise brands.

-The combination of Avionos and Hero Digital creates a commerce powerhouse in the Salesforce and Adobe ecosystems.
-In unison with this strategic acquisition, Hero Digital is officially moving its headquarters to Chicago where Avionos is originally based.
+The combination of Avionos and Hero Digital creates a digital experience and commerce powerhouse in the Salesforce and Adobe ecosystems.
+The combined company will operate as Hero Digital and will officially make Chicago its headquarters.
+It's a city that is fast becoming one of the leading technology and innovation hubs in the country with an abundance of digital forward brands and talent.

 "We're thrilled to join forces with Avionos.
-Together, our blend of capabilities in strategy, creativity, technology, data, and marketing brings a unique and differentiated offering in the marketplace serving clients' digital experience and commerce needs," said Jay Dettling, CEO of Hero Digital.
-"Avionos' depth of expertise in B2B commerce is unparalleled in the industry, and this partnership marks a step of significant acceleration in Hero Digital's path to becoming an end-to-end service provider in the digital commerce space.
-Furthermore, this move adds immediate value to our combined client base.
-We look forward to delivering superior customer experience and commerce solutions for the Fortune 1000."
+Our blend of capabilities in strategy, creativity, technology, data, and marketing creates a unique and differentiated offering in the marketplace serving clients' digital experience and commerce needs," said Jay Dettling, CEO of Hero Digital.
+"Avionos brings a depth of expertise in B2B commerce and marketing that is unparalleled in the industry.
+This adds immediate value to our combined client base.
+We look forward to the opportunity to deliver superior customer experience and commerce solutions for the Fortune 1000."

-The Avionos team, led by industry veteran Scott Webb, brings extensive commerce expertise with a track record of delivering successful outcomes for many leading businesses including Transunion, Abbott, Bissell and Trex.
-Its strong relationship with Salesforce and Adobe in B2B commerce complements Hero Digital's deep B2C commerce expertise and broader digital experience and technology capabilities.
+The Avionos team, led by industry veteran Scott Webb, brings extensive digital commerce and experience expertise with a track record of delivering successful outcomes for many leading businesses including Brunswick, Transunion, Abbott Laboratories, Bissell and Trex.
+Its strong relationship with Salesforce and Adobe in B2B commerce and marketing complements Hero Digital's deep B2C commerce expertise and broader digital experience and technology capabilities.
 Avionos and Hero's combined managed services offering provides a turnkey solution designed to deliver sustainable enterprise value.

-"We're excited to join Hero Digital and bring our talented individuals from Avionos to expand Hero's strategic commerce capabilities to meet the ever-changing needs of clients in today's landscape," said Scott Webb, CEO of Avionos.
-"Bringing together Hero Digital's digital strategy, award-winning creative, performance marketing services and broad technology capabilities with Avionos' technical expertise in B2B Salesforce and Adobe Commerce is a game changer for businesses that want to maximize their digital business growth potential."
+"Over the last nine years, our team has worked incredibly hard to build innovative solutions for our clients driving our growth organically year over year," said Scott Webb, CEO of Avionos.
+"We are excited to join forces with Hero Digital to accelerate that growth, bringing together Hero Digital's strategy, creative, marketing and technology capabilities with Avionos' technical expertise in Adobe and Salesforce B2B commerce and marketing.
+Our combined offerings and talent are a game changer for businesses that want to maximize their digital growth potential."

 For more information on Hero Digital, visit www.herodigital.com.